 Disc claimer i

-Abb reviations and Acronyms ii
+previations and Acronyms

-Wat ter Levels Used in Interpretation of Changes ii
+ter Levels Used in Interpretation of Changes

-Glo ssary of Terms iii
+ssary of Terms

-Pre amble iv
+amble

 Introduction

-1.1 Study Area
+1.1 Study Area 1

-1.2 Methodology
+1.2 Methodology 1

-2. Analysis of Survey Data
+2. Analysis of Survey Data 5

-2.1 North Sands 6
+2.1

-2.2 Middleton 9
+2.2

-2.3 Hartlepool Bay 10
+2.3

 3. Problems Encountered and Uncertainty in Analysis

 4. Recommendations for 'Fine-tuning' the Monitoring Programme

 Conclusions and Areas of Concern